Frequently Asked Questions

 The only way to know if I am the right fit for you is to 1)

-schedule your free consultation call 2) do your research!
+schedule your free discovery call 2) do your research!
 Working with a Coach is a very personal relationship and finding the right one for you is about being clear on who and what you are looking for.
 Here are some questions to consider that might help you in the right direction of change:

 • Am I open to exploring new outcomes and engage in a collaborative process?